farirpgs/fari-app/lib/docs/fate-stunts.md

 ### Oratory

 - **Demagogue.** +2 to Rapport when you’re delivering an inspiring speech in front of a crowd.
 (If there are named NPCs or PCs in the scene, you may target them all simultaneously with one roll rather than dividing up your shifts.)
 (Fate Core, p.121)
-- **Excellent Speaker.** Public speaking is an everyday thing to you. +2 to Rapport whenever you make a formal speech to a group. (adapted from [http://dfrpg-resources.wikia.com/wiki/Stunts](http://dfrpg-resources.wikia.com/wiki/Stunts))
+- **Excellent Speaker.** Public speaking is an everyday thing to you. +2 to Rapport whenever you make a formal speech to a group.

 ### Specific Audiences